gagan2113/AutoReel-AI-Script.-Create.-Post.-Repeat/README.md

   * Captions & Hashtags: Per-platform, 8–10 relevant tags

 * **Streamlit UI**: User-friendly interface to input content details and view generated output.
+* **Reel History Page**: Dedicated page under the sidebar (Reel History) to browse, preview, and save reels.
+Supports saving remote URLs or downloading a local copy to `reels/…` and storing a lightweight record in MongoDB.
 * **Explicit Confirmation Flow**: After script generation, the app asks: "Can I proceed to create the video?"
 You can confirm to generate the video or regenerate the script.
 * **Post-Video Upload Flow**: After video creation, the app asks: "Do you want to upload this video?"
 Provide caption and hashtags, choose platforms, and upload.
 * **Pluggable Video API Module**: All video logic lives in `src/video_api.py` so you can swap providers without touching the main app.